How to Insert a Euro Symbol in Excel & Google Sheets

 Say you have the following data set with Product Name in Column B and Product Price in Column C.

-1. Select a range with numbers (here, C2:C8), and in the Ribbon, go to Home and click on the Number Format icon in the bottom right corner of the Number group.
+- Select the range with amounts (here, C2:C8), and in the Ribbon, go to Home and click on the Number Format icon in the bottom right corner of the Number group.

-As a result, all numbers are formatted as currencies with a euro symbol.
+As a result, all numbers are formatted as currency with a euro symbol.
 Note that the euro sign is positioned before the number.

 Insert Euro Sign as Symbol

 Another way to add a euro sign is to insert it from Symbols.
 In that case, you can only insert a symbol in one cell at a time, then copy the symbol to the rest of the cells in the range.
 (If you do this often, you might want to automate the insertion with a VBA loop.)